Zohaib94/reactjs-crud-boilerplate/README.md

 * Removed Tests
 * Updated logic of actions being dispatched in case of CRUD Operations
 * Added redux-persist to persist application state.
+* Added redux-logger in development environment only for better debugging.